graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/ipu_io.rst

 ~~~~~~~~~~~~~~~~~
 The option to prefetch multiple dataset elements allows TensorFlow and Poplar
 to move input data logically closer to the IPU before it is needed.
 This can
-be in the Streaming Memory (DRAM attached to the IPU-M2000).
+be in the Streaming Memory (DRAM attached to the IPU-Machine, for example an IPU-M2000 or a Bow-2000).
 A symptom of data
 not being available to the IPU when required is large ``StreamCopyBegin``
 programs in the PopVision execution
 trace.